twilio-professional-services/flex-project-template/docs/docs/feature-library/conference.md

 ### Outbound Call Configuration

 When conferencing in an external party, the default outbound call settings are used for caller ID.
 If this has not yet been configured, you will encounter errors.
-This can be updated in the Twilio Console > Flex > Manage > Voice, or by using the Flex Configuration API:
+This can be updated in the [Twilio Console > Flex > Channel management > Voice](https://console.twilio.com/us1/develop/flex/channels/voice), or by using the Flex Configuration API:

 ```
 POST https://flex-api.twilio.com/v1/Configuration